mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 For strict adherents to the [principle of DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) ("don't repeat yourself"), the above code is horrifying.
 I'm blatantly repeating myself.
 Worse, I'm arguing that my DRY-violating tests are **better** than tests that are free of repeated code.
 How can this be?

-If you can achieve clear tests without repeating code, that's ideal, but remember that nonredundant code is the means, not the goal.
-Tests should strive to be as clear and obvious as possible.
-Instead of blindly obeying DRY, think about what will make the next developer understand the problem quickly when this test fails.
+If you can achieve clear tests without repeating code, that's ideal, but remember that nonredundant code is the means, not the ends.
+The end goal is clear, simple tests.
+Before blindly applying DRY to your tests, think about what will make the next developer understand the problem quickly when a test fails.

-**The reader should understand a test function without reading any code outside the function body.**
+**Accept a degree of redundant code if it keeps tests simple and obvious.**
 {: .notice--info}

 # Think twice before adding helper methods